tomrossmann/Backload/README.md

 While Backload out of the box handles the client side [jQuery File Upload Plugin](https://github.com/blueimp/jQuery-File-Upload) from blueimp, [PlUpload](https://github.com/moxiecode/plupload) from Moxiecode and [Fine Uploader](http://fineuploader.com/) from Widen Enterprises, it can be easily customized to work with any client side plugin.

 <br />
-### ASP.NET Core 1.0 (ASP.NET 5, MVC 6) support
+### ASP.NET Core 1.0 RC2 (ASP.NET 5, MVC 6) support
-Release 2.3.0 will support the new .NET Core base project types.
+Release 2.3.0 to support the new .NET Core (CLI) based project types.
 [More ...](https://github.com/blackcity/Backload/wiki/ASP.NET-Core-1.0-support)

 <br />
 ### Project website